bchetty/bchetty.github.io/aboutme/index.md

 </div>

 <p style="margin-top: 10px;">
-My name is <b>Babji Prashanth, Chetty</b> (aka Prashanth / Bob).
+My name is <b>Babji Prashanth, Chetty</b>.
 I have a Bachelors degree in 'Computer Science & Engineering' and have been programming / coding / developing business software applications (for work) and fun stuff (pet projects and other stuff for learning, etc) for more than 10 years.
 <br/><br/>